 I often get this or similar questions about exposure to pesticides.
 While scientists are just beginning to scratch the surface of this issue, a recent article co-written by an Autism Speaks-funded investigator reviewed the scientific literature on pesticides and autism.

 Before I get into the details of that review, I want to stress something important.
 Although studies have found links between pesticide exposure of pregnant women and increased risk of autism in their children, the cause of autism cannot be blamed on pesticides alone.
 Pesticides are one of many environmental risk factors that may contribute to autism spectrum disorder (ASD).
-You can read more about the meanings of “risk” versus “cause” in this blog.

 We know that a combination of genetic and environmental factors causes autism.
 (In rare cases, it can result from genes alone.)
 Exposure to pollutants is one potential environmental factor under study.
 These chemicals include pesticides, flame-retardants, plasticizers and industrial chemicals.
 As I discussed in a previous blog, researchers also use the term environmental to refer to nonchemical factors.
 These include the age of the mother or father at time of conception and fever or infections during pregnancy.